 You can easily add a star rating widget to your website using Getsitecontrol.
 Place it as a sticky bar, a slide-in, or even an exit-intent popup and start collecting feedback from your audience.

 Create a star rating widget: a step by step guide

-- If you want to ask survey responders for details, you can add a commentary field, a dropdown list, an email capturing form, and more by clicking the “Add question” button.
+- If you want to ask survey responders for details, you can add a commentary field, a dropdown list, an email capture form, and more using the +Add field button.

 How to use a star rating popup on a website

 Below, we’ll show you a few ways to customize this widget to get meaningful data that will help you make informed decisions.